Carreau/phd-dissertation/parts/part3.rst

     :width: 80%

-    Force on actin bead  during approach phase as a function of bead distance minus distance offset :math:`\delta` plotted on a log-log scale. black line represent the power law model with  correction of the offset distance.
+    Force on actin bead  during approach phase as a function of bead distance minus distance offset :math:`\delta` plotted on a log-log scale.
+Black line represents the power law model with  correction of the offset distance.
 Same data as :num:`Fig #force-distance` but showing only approach phase.